LennisNgugi/FiftyTwoWeekClimbPlan/README.md

 ## Important Considerations

-The bot uses the **Clerusync api `newHigh` price as the reference price** when calculating the quantity to purchase.
+The bot uses the **Clerusync Investment API  `newHigh` price as the reference price** when calculating the quantity to purchase.
 The actual Trading 212 execution price may differ.

 The bot also relies on Trading 212's reported `currentPrice`, `averagePricePaid` and `quantity` when calculating profit and creating sell orders.